liyinhgqw/typesafe-config/README.md

 # Typesafe-conf

-This project is a Golang version of typesafe config (HOCON syntax) for akka.
+This project is a (very much incomplete) Golang version of typesafe config (HOCON syntax) for akka.

-Can also populate a struct from a config file.

 There are 2 ways to use this library, one is via tagging a struct and populating it, the other is manually accessing keys.